deeplearning4j/deeplearning4j/gpu.md

         <nd4j.backend>nd4j-cuda-8.0-platform</<nd4j.backend>

 ND4J is the numerical computing engine that powers Deeplearning4j.
 It has what we call "backends", or different types of hardware that it works on.
-In the [Deeplearning4j Gitter channel](https://gitter.im/deeplearning4j/deeplearning4j), you'll here people talk about backends, and they're just referring to the packages that point to one chip or another.
+In the [Deeplearning4j Gitter channel](https://gitter.im/deeplearning4j/deeplearning4j), you'll hear people talk about backends, and they're just referring to the packages that point to one chip or another.
 The backends are where we've done the work of optimizing on the hardware.

 ## Troubleshooting